LAStools/LAStools/bin/lascanopy_README.txt

   participating in the computation with '-abv' and the total number of points (including those that are below the cutoff) with '-all'.

+  With the command '-s_upper 95' you can limit the computation of these statistics -qav -avg -ske -kur -std to use only the highest 95 percent of the points above the height cutoff.

   There is also the concept of height "bincentiles" where '-b 90' would deliver the percentage or fraction of points between the height cutoff (aka breast height) and the maximum height.
 Hence